martindoff/bare-metal-stm32h7-uart/README.md

    minicom config
    ```
 8. In the active `minicom` terminal, interact with the stm32h743 by typing a digit between 0 and 9 (any entry out of this range will be converted to 0 by the program running on the microcontroller).
-Observe the LED blink as many time as prompted (laptop -> stm32h743) and notice the message returned by the microcontroller (stm32h743 -> laptop).
+Observe the LED blink as much time as prompted (laptop -> stm32h743) and notice the message returned by the microcontroller (stm32h743 -> laptop).

 <!-- ROADMAP -->
 ## Roadmap